Montag, 8. November 2010

 und nur noch kunstgewerbliche Artikel hergestellt wurden.

-Ganz interessant zur Datierung der oben gezeigten Puppenmöbel übrigens!
+Ganz interessant zur Datierung der hier gezeigten Puppenmöbel übrigens!

 Dolls' house furniture was the main focus of the product line